usb-tools/USBProxy-legacy/README.md

 License
 -------
 All files should have a license displayed at the start of the file.
-Any code that I have written is released under the GPL v2 license.
+Any code that we have written is released under the GPL v3 license.

-Some of the supporting code was licensed under the LGPL v2.1, notably USB string support (currently not working/required).
-That code remains under the same license, as shown in the files.

 FAQ
 ---